 Welcome to Longwood Student Affairs where developing citizen leaders in a meaningful learning environment is our mission and passion.

-Organizationally fifteen offices comprise the division of student affairs; however, student lives and learning are not segmented into divisions, departments, classrooms, or even into research activities.
+Organizationally many offices comprise the division of student affairs; however, student lives and learning are not segmented into divisions, departments, classrooms, or even into research activities.

 We collaborate with faculty and staff throughout the campus to enrich and integrate learning experiences and opportunities into all facets of university life.
 Research confirms that a student's involvement and engagement in his or her learning produces the greatest gains and that one's peers have the most influence.
 Student leadership is a central component of our campus culture and intricately woven into the very fabric of Longwood's meaningful learning environment.
 Over 150 student organizations offer fertile ground for students to explore their interests, test their skills, become involved in the community, or simply try something new.